sabrinacamp2/Non-Terra-GCP/Notes/Accessing Jupyter notebooks running in a GCP VM in a more secure way.md

    -- -L 8080:localhost:8080
    ```

-2. If you set up this VM using the [Non-Terra GCP documentation](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md), follow the remaining [quickstart steps](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md#quickstart) below to get your notebooks up and running:
+2. If you set up this VM using the [Non-Terra GCP documentation](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md), we would follow the usual remaining [quickstart steps](../Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md#quickstart) to get your notebooks up and running:
 	```bash
 	# start screen on VM
 	screen -S jupyter_notebook